What does a forensic accountant do?

 Forensic accountant definition

 The term ‘forensic’ means the application of scientific methods and techniques to the investigation of crime, although this is now commonly extended to civil proceedings.
 Therefore, forensic accountants are often asked to use their expertise to investigate business or personal finances to look for discrepancies, hidden assets, or evidence of a crime or lie.
+Hire The Law Offices of David C. Hardaway – criminal defense lawyers in case of crime.

 Duties of a forensic accountant